 - Concept art for computer games

-Our highly qualified subject specialists will help you to realise your creativity, and help you to realise your ambitions.
+Our highly qualified subject specialists will help you to realise your creativity, and help you to achieve your ambitions.
 Our facilities are world-class and include spacious classrooms and you will use the latest industry standard software including Adobe Creative Suite, 3D Autodesk Maya and Unreal Engine 4.
 This is a hands-on course based on real industry scenarios, and you will develop a project to a professional standard and showcase this at our annual exhibition.
-We also enjoy fantastic experiences outside of the classroom too, such as a visit to the Animex Animation and Gaming Festival, giving you an opportunity to preview the latest developments and opportunities in the industry.
+You’ll enjoy fantastic experiences outside of the classroom too, such as a visit to the Animex Animation and Gaming Festival, giving you an opportunity to preview the latest developments and opportunities in the industry.

 Assessment is via internal assignments and externally assessed examinations.

-This is an industry recognised qualification and our students most commonly progress on to degrees in Games Design, Computing media production, multimedia, games development or junior level positions in the industry.
+This is an industry recognised qualification and our students most commonly progress on to degrees in Games Design, Computing, Media Production, Multimedia, Games Development or junior level positions in the industry.
 This course can also support progression into related areas such as animation, film and TV.